fercorn/i-wanna-be-the-balala-calamity-infernum-definitive-edition/README.md

 This is a really stupid Balatro mod I made using [Joker Forge](https://github.com/Jayd-H/joker-forge).
 Requires [Steamodded](https://github.com/Steamodded/smods)).
 NOTE: May be incompatible with certain other mods.
 Disable the mods that are causing crashes (and please report which mods do!)
+Go to the Releases tab to download (I don't feel like updating the main page every time!)

 # FEATURES
 -50 new Jokers!
 Subject to change!
 Most likely more!\